abbkit/weather/README.md

 ## design pattern
 1. observe pattern
    - WeatherObserverImpl as a observer that observes any change on the weather observable
      - WeatherObservable as a observable , registers all observers that implements 'com.abbkit.tmp.weather.op.WeatherObserver' interface

         ```
+          @Autowired
+          public void observer(List<WeatherObserver> weatherObserverList){
+               for (WeatherObserver weatherObserver : weatherObserverList) {
+                     addObserver(weatherObserver);
+               }
+          }

             public void stream(WeatherEntity weatherEntity){
                   setChanged();
                   notifyObservers(weatherEntity);
             }
           ```

 ## env
 1. mysql